desmondyayra/compression-detector/Privacy Policy.md

-Privacy Policy
+# Privacy Policy

-Video Compression Analyzer is a Chrome extension that analyzes video playback data from YouTube to estimate compression quality.
+**Video Compression Analyzer** is a Chrome extension that analyzes video playback data from YouTube to estimate compression quality.

-What Data We Collect
+## What Data We Collect

-This extension does not collect, store, or transmit any personal data.
+This extension does **not** collect, store, or transmit any personal or user-identifiable data.

-How It Works
+## How It Works

-The extension runs locally in your browser and only accesses information from the currently active YouTube tab (such as video resolution, playback stats, and bitrate).
+The extension runs entirely in your browser.
+It accesses information from the currently active YouTube tab — such as video resolution, playback stats, and bitrate — to estimate compression efficiency.
 No data is sent to any server or third party.

-Permissions
+## Permissions

-activeTab: Used to access the currently active YouTube tab when you open the extension popup.
+- **activeTab**: Allows access to the currently active YouTube tab when the extension popup is opened.

-scripting: Used to inject code into the YouTube page to measure video playback statistics.
+- **scripting**: Enables injecting scripts into the YouTube page to measure video playback statistics.

-host_permissions: Restricted to youtube.com to allow the extension to function on video pages only.
+- **host_permissions**: Limited to `youtube.com` to allow functionality only on YouTube video pages.

-Data Usage
+## Data Usage

-All processing is done locally in your browser.
-This extension does not track users or display ads.
+All processing is done locally.
+The extension does not track users, store browsing history, or display ads.